amz-tools/amazon-sp-api/README.md

 ## Call the API

 The **.callAPI()** function takes an object as input:
-* operation: Required, the operation you want to request [see SP API References](https://github.com/amzn/selling-partner-api-docs/tree/main/references)
+* `operation`: Required, the operation you want to request [see SP API References](https://github.com/amzn/selling-partner-api-docs/tree/main/references)
-* path: The input paramaters added to the path of the operation
+* `path`: The input paramaters added to the path of the operation
-* query: The input parameters added to the query string of the operation
+* `query`: The input parameters added to the query string of the operation
-* body: The input parameters added to the body of the operation
+* `body`: The input parameters added to the body of the operation

 ### Examples
 ```javascript